Skip to main content

 Visa

 Under the guidance of the program director, Loyola students are responsible for obtaining their own student visa.
 Students are required to attend a workshop during the semester that is specifically dedicated to preparing the paperwork for their visa appointment.
-Because Loyola University is located in Maryland, ALL students must make their appointment for visa processing in Washington, DC; students may not process their visa application in any other location.
+Because Loyola University is located in Maryland, ALL students must make their appointment for visa processing in Washington, DC at the BLS office; students may not process their visa application in any other location.
+Students are responsible for all applicable visa fees.
+Students are responsible for handling visa fees and additional insurance which cost around $400.

 Money and Banking